Near-Horizon Geometry and the Entropy of a Minimally Coupled Scalar Field in the Kerr Black Hole: Entropy of a Thin Shell of Scalar Field in the Kerr Black Hole

 {This indicates that we can use the WKB approximation to the wave equation.
 We found earlier [12,13] that in the spherical polar coordinates, the WKB approximation is suitable for a thin shell of scalar field.
 Since the near-horizon region gives us interesting physics, we proceed to evaluate the entropy of a thin shell of scalar field confined in the near-horizon region.
 We impose the brick wall boundary condition:}

 \be \psi = 0, ~~~~ for ~~~~r \leq {r_+} + h ~. \ee

 {Thus, we can consider the scalar field to be confined in a half-infinite potential well in the near-horizon region.
-To implement the thin shell boundary condition, we consider solutions that vanish at the brick wall and are stationary up to a certain value $'d'$ of the radial coordinate.
+To implement the thin shell boundary condition, we consider solutions which are vanishing at the brick wall and are stationary up to a certain value $'d'$ of the radial coordinate.
 We then apply the WKB quantization rule.
 The brick wall boundary condition can be implemented by using linear combination of $R_{lm}$ and its complex conjugate.
 We have the following condition:}

 \be h << d << {r_+} ~. \ee

 {We note that we can replace the brick wall boundary condition by a finite value.
 We can consider a steeply but smoothly rising potential in place of the brick wall.
 The WKB quantization rule obtained from the smooth matching condition will reproduce the same expressions for the thermal variables considered below.
 We keep the brick wall boundary condition because there exist solutions which are vanishing at the horizon [9] and due to reasons mentioned at the introduction.
 In the above, $h,d$ are coordinate variables and we will replace them by the corresponding proper distances.
 We have to be careful since the proper radial distance depends on the polar angle $\theta$.
 The corresponding solutions are again stationary at a large value of the radial coordinate.
 The detail of the WKB approximation for the Schwarzschild black hole is discussed in [12].}